Kia ProCeed Review 2025: Price, specs & boot space

 Comfort and design: Kia ProCeed interior

-The layout itself may be getting on a bit (the ProCeed came out in 2018) but that means the Kia has a more simple to operate interior than the hyper-minimalist, touchscreen-reliant alternatives.
+The layout itself may be getting on a bit (the ProCeed was unveiled in 2018 and on sale in early 2019) but that means the Kia has a simpler to operate interior than its hyper-minimalist, touchscreen-reliant alternatives.
 There's proper physical buttons for pretty much every major function, yet the infotainment screen is decently responsive.
-There's no digital dials like in many rivals, but the analogue set-up is nice and clear.
+There are no digital dials like in many rivals, but the analogue set-up is nice and clear.

 The general ergonomics are sound, too.
 The driving position is sorted and has plenty of adjustment, the key touch points feel good and are exactly where you expect them to be, and the forward visibility is good, though the same can't be said of the view rearwards.